fullcontact/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 The FullContact for Snowflake Native App is available in the Snowflake Marketplace

-1) Visit the "Apps" section of your Snowflake Account - ex where YOURACCOUNTLOCATOR is your own Snowflake Account Locator https://app.snowflake.com/us-east-1/YOURACCOUNTLOCATOR/#/apps/applications
+1) Visit the ["Apps" section of Snowsight](https://app.snowflake.com) from your Snowflake Account

 ![Install App](assets/installapp.png)

-2) Under the "Recently Shared with You" click the "Get" button next to the FullContact Native Identity Application
+2) Under the "Recently Shared with You" section, click the "Get" button next to the FullContact Native Identity Application

 3) Choose the warehouse to use to run the install scripts (an XS warehouse works fine).